 Comedy Central Films

 How does a Jewish private (circumcised) dick talk dirty?
 He tells his ladies that he wants to "have lots of children" by them.
 "The Hebrew Hammer" is ultimate Hanukkah flick starring Adam Goldberg as a private detective who is "part man, part street, 100 percent kosher" and whose mission is to save Hanukkah from the clutches of Santa Claus' evil son.
 The 2003 film, directed by Jonathan Kesselman, has garnered a fierce cult following over the years.
 And if it seems like it packs every possible Jewish stereotype, it's because it does.

 The third installment in the "Meet the Parents" trilogy isn't exactly Oscar material.
 The movie was dubbed "the worst film of any trilogy to appear in a movie theater," by Vanity Fair, even "worse than 'Look Who’s Talking Now,' 'Major League: Back to the Minors,' and 'Porky’s Revenge' (ouch).
 The Fockers come together for a mixed holiday shindig.
 And if that's not enough to put you in a Hanukkah spirit, there's enough Barbra Streisand and Ben Stiller to last you a lifetime... or at least eight days.

-"Hitched for the Holidays": Starring "Blossom's" Joey Lawrence and actress Emily Hampshire as characters pretending to be a couple to get their families off their backs (only to fall in love for real), this 2012 Hallmark movie has a little Hanukkah and Christmas all mixed in for a perfect blend of light rom-com fun.
+"Blossom" alum Joey Lawrence and Emily Hampshire star as characters pretending to be a couple to get their families off their backs (only to fall in love for real) in this 2012 Hallmark movie has a little Hanukkah and Christmas all mixed in for a perfect blend of light rom-com fun.

-Sony Pictures Classic
+Sony Pictures Classics

-"Call Me By Your Name":
+"Call Me by Your Name" (2017)

 You may be surprised to see this flick on the list.
-But as Refinery29 aptly noted, "Call Me By Your Name" is the perfect Hanukkah movie.
-Not only are Elio (Timothee Chalamet) and Oliver (Armie Hammer) both Jewish, the movie also has one of the rare explicit Hanukkah scenes where housekeeper Mafalda makes latkes, Elio plays with gelt (for all you goyim out there, it means money) and there's even a Menorah with seven lit candles.
+But as Refinery29 aptly noted, "Call Me by Your Name" is the perfect Hanukkah movie.
+Not only are Elio (Timothee Chalamet) and Oliver (Armie Hammer) both Jewish, the movie also has one of the rare explicit Hanukkah scenes in which housekeeper Mafalda makes latkes, Elio plays with gelt (for all you goyim out there, it means money) and there's even a Menorah with seven lit candles.
 And if that's not enough reason to watch, the movie won a gazillion awards including an Oscar for Best Adapted Screenplay.
 Peaches not included.